-- 6.1 The start and end of course will be marked by visible objects - 6.2 The course should be free of obstructions other than those specifically placed for the competition.
-If such obstructions exist and cannot be removed, riders will be specifically advised to avoid them. - 6.3 The judge's station must be situated with the best possible view of the course and if possible to meet the requirements shown in the Appendix C.
+- 6.1 The start and end of the course will be marked by visible objects - 6.2 The course should be free of obstructions other than those specifically placed for the competition.
+If such obstructions exist and cannot be removed, riders will be specifically advised to avoid them. - 6.3 The judges station must be situated with the best possible view of the course.
+The Chief judge will have the final decision on the placement of the judging station.

-7 TOW LINES
+7. TOW LINES

-- 7.1 Only standard length lines, used for public and daily cableway use and provided by the site, shall be used.(not less than 17.80m at full size cables) - 7.2 For two towers systems, the line length will depend on the site specifics and has to be approved by the Chief Judge.
+- 7.1 Only standard length lines, used for public and daily cableway use and provided by the site, shall be used.(not less than 17.80m at full size cables) - 7.2 For Two Tower systems, the line length with depend on the site specifics and has to be approved by the Chief Judge.
 The handle must at least touch the water in extended line mode. - 7.3 Shortening of the rope and use of extensions and different handles is not permitted.

-8 FEATURES (NEW WORDING FOR "OBSTACLES")
+8. FEATURES (Previously known as OBSTACLES)